levlaz/Pong/README.md

-# Pong
+# :bell: Pong

-Self-deployed uptime monitoring.
+Self-deployed server uptime monitoring.

 Do you have servers that you need to ensure are up at all times?
 Are you also annoyed that dedicated uptime monitoring services cost *more* than the servers you're running on?
 Then just deploy your own monitoring server.
 That's where Pong comes in.